 Despite the importance of this event, the Feast of the Transfiguration was not among the earliest of the Christian feasts.
 It was celebrated in Asia starting in the fourth or fifth century and spread throughout the Christian East in the centuries following.
 The Catholic Encyclopedia notes that it wasn't commonly celebrated in the West until the tenth century.
-To celebrate the great Christian victory at the Siege of Belgrade in 1456, during which the Muslim Turks were routed and the Islamic advance into Europe was halted, Pope Callixtus III elevated the Transfiguration to a feast of the universal Church and established August 6 as the date of its celebration.
+Pope Callixtus III elevated the Transfiguration to a feast of the universal Church and established August 6 as the date of its celebration.

 Dracula and the Feast of the Transfiguration

 Few people today realize that the Feast of the Transfiguration owes its place on the calendar, in part, to the courageous actions of Dracula.

 Yes, Dracula—or, more precisely, Vlad III the Impaler, who is better known to history by the dreaded name.
 Pope Callixtus III added the Feast of the Transfiguration to the calendar to celebrate the important victory of the Hungarian nobleman Janos Hunyadi and the elderly priest Saint John of Capistrano at the Siege of Belgrade in July 1456.
 Breaking the siege, their troops reinforced the Christians at Belgrade, the Muslim Turks were routed, and Islam was stopped from advancing further into Europe.